zarri2647/Nava/nava step by step.md

-please create a code and save it open any file manager and find the directory of it now copy it and paste it on the folder you just created "my java code"
+please create a code and save it open any file manager and find the directory of it now copy it and paste it on the folder you just created "my_java_code"

 and now you execute the code

-it can work on any language programming that has AWT
+it can work on any programming language that has AWT

 And also feel free to feedback me if you encounter some error's or not